spandana-git-hub/task-1/README.md

 4. Encoded categorical features into numeric
 5. Standardized numerical columns
 6. Visualized outliers using boxplots
+7. Removed outliers in 'Age' and 'Fare' columns using the IQR method

 🖼️ Output Preview
-- Boxplots of Age and Fare before and after scaling.
+- Boxplots of Age and Fare before and after scaling